-Reason for update Plan, version and section subject to minor update Moorebank Avenue Realignment Works Surface Collection Completion Memo Construction Heritage Management Plan (Version H), updated to Version I The following updates have been made in response to completion of surface collection activities on 19 August 2024 in accordance with Section 6.1.1 of the CHMP, Appendix A of Infrastructure Approval SSI-10053 and REMM ABH01, during which no Aboriginal objects were identified and an Aboriginal Site Impact Recording Form (ASIRF) was submitted to AHIMS to note the revised status of these sites. • Section 4.1 - Update to include reference to Artefact Moorebank Avenue Realignment Works Surface Collection Completion Memo (30 August 2024) • Section 4.2.1.2 Known Aboriginal Cultural Heritage Values - Project Site updated to reflect that there are now no known Aboriginal sites within the Project Site (previous desktop and field investigations identified six remaining sites). • Section 4.2 - Removal of Figure 4.1: Location of Aboriginal sites and isolated finds across the Project • Section 5.2.1 Aboriginal Heritage Impacts revised to reflect that no known Aboriginal sites are identified within the construction boundary and therefore no impacts to Aboriginal heritage associated with Project construction are anticipated. • Section 5.3 Cumulative impacts revised to reword paragraph three and remove reference to "the Aboriginal items identified within the Project Site" • Section 6.1 Management of Aboriginal Cultural Heritage Risks updated to remove inference that there are known Aboriginal heritage objects on the Project Site • Section 6.1 Salvage of Aboriginal Objects updated to reflect that surface collection activities are now complete and no Aboriginal objects were identified. • Section 6.1.2 Care of Salvaged Aboriginal Objects updated to reflect that surface collection activities are now complete and, as no objects were identified, no temporary storage locations were required for the storage of collected objects.
-EPBC Act 2020/8839 variation, dated 14 January 2025.
+Reason for update Plan, version and section subject to minor update Moorebank Avenue Realignment Works Surface Collection Completion Memo Construction Heritage Management Plan (Version H), updated to Version I The following updates have been made in response to completion of surface collection activities on 19 August 2024 in accordance with Section 6.1.1 of the CHMP, Appendix A of Infrastructure Approval SSI-10053 and REMM ABH01, during which no Aboriginal objects were identified and an Aboriginal Site Impact Recording Form (ASIRF) was submitted to AHIMS to note the revised status of these sites.
+Section 4.1 - Update to include reference to Artefact Moorebank Avenue Realignment Works Surface Collection Completion Memo (30 August 2024) Section 4.2.1.2 Known Aboriginal Cultural Heritage Values - Project Site updated to reflect that there are now no known Aboriginal sites within the Project Site (previous desktop and field investigations identified six remaining sites).
+Section 5.2.1 Aboriginal Heritage Impacts revised to reflect that no known Aboriginal sites are identified within the construction boundary and therefore no impacts to Aboriginal items identified within the Project Site Section 5.3 Cumulative impacts revised to reword paragraph three and remove reference to the Aboriginal Items identified within the Project Site Section 6.1.1 Salvage of Aboriginal Objects updated to reflect that surface collection activities are now complete and no Aboriginal objects were identified.
+Section 6.1.2 Care of Salvaged Aboriginal Objects updated to reflect that surface collection activities are now complete and no Aboriginal objects were identified.
+Section 7.5, Table 7.1 reference to Heritage Salvage Report retained, but reference to six Aboriginal sites removed EPBC Act 2020/8839 variation, dated 14 January 2025.
 Construction Heritage Management Plan (Version H), updated to Version I Section 1.1 Background and Project Description updated to reflect approval of the variation to EPBC 2020/8839 dated 14 January 2025 Section 2.2 Objectives updated to reflect that EPBC 2020/8839 was varied on 14 January 2025.
-Construction Soil and Water Management Plan Consistency Assessment - Proposed Design and Boundary Changes Construction Soil and Water Management Plan (Version D), updated to Version E: • Figure 1.1: Project location.
+Construction Soil and Water Management Plan Consistency Assessment - Proposed Design and Boundary Changes Construction Soil and Water Management Plan (Version D), updated to Version E: Figure 1.1: Project location.
 Figure updated to reflect revised construction footprint.